The best camping in Ralph Stover State Park, PA

 97%

-24mi from Ralph Stover State Park · 4 sites · Tents, RVs · Schwenksville, PA
+24mi from Ralph Stover State Park · 2 sites · Tents, RVs

-50-some years ago, the legendary Grampy David made his way to The Red Rock Rabbit Ranch.
+Tired of the daily grind?
+Escape to 50 peaceful acres of woods, fields, and creekside camping at Grampy’s Red Rock Rabbit Ranch.
+Spot foxes and pileated woodpeckers, relax by Mine Run Creek, and bask under the stars just 40 miles from Philly.
+It's a woodland getaway but with all your modern conveniences just a short drive away.
+Grampy's is not just a camp site, it is also a growing art park, with sculptures by Moma Sharrod repurposing old farm material and murals by Amarie that accentuate the natural beauty of the site.
+The story: 50-some years ago, the legendary Grampy David made his way to The Red Rock Rabbit Ranch.
 There he resides: a good-hearted curmudgeon, a handyman, a grumpy, Ywengling-drinking philosopher, the wittiest mason, carpenter, roofer, etc. you'll ever meet.
-I'm his grandson, a documentary filmmaker helping to make ends meet here by sharing this glorious space with Hip Campers.
-50 acres of serene woods, fields, a pond, and Mine Run Creek.
-This is a place to relax, to get in touch with nature and reconnect with the people you love.
-Spring Mount Adventures is nearby.
-The Perkiomen Creek Trail is only a mile away.
-Crawfish, sycamore trees, foxes, pileated woodpeckers, and more!
-Caring for the land: please do not collect your own firewood on the land.
+I'm his grandson, a documentary filmmaker helping to make ends meet by sharing this glorious space with Hip Campers.
+Caring for the land: Please do not collect your own firewood on the land.
 That wood is decomposing and contributing to the health of the forest, providing numerous habitats for bugs.
-Note on dogs: we run a dog-sitting business, so there may be a pack (2-5) of dogs that come through the woods with us on walks.
+As we are going through a temporary pause on selling firewood, you can purchase firewood at nearby Limerick Hardware.
+If you want a flush toilet: While we are glad to offer a composting toilet, if you really want a flush toilet, Wawa is just an approximately seven-minute drive (depending on one of the two traffic lights in town).
+Note on dogs: We love dogs!
+We run a dog-sitting business, so there may be a pack (2-5) of dogs that come through the woods with us on walks.
 All dogs we sit are friendly towards humans.
-Food recs: Raw Replenish in downtown Schwenksville has healthy smoothies and salads.
-Thai Spice is ten minutes away.
+Nearby recreation: The Perkiomen Creek trail is just a mile away, perfect for biking and hiking.
+Cabin Craft Outdoor Adventures, just 7 minutes away, rents kayaks, canoes, paddle boards and tubes.
+Food recs: Thai Spice is ten minutes away.
 Trouble's End brewing is 15 minutes away in Collegeville, with delicious beer and a Spicy Chicken sandwich.
+For breakfast, we recommend Snoozy's cafe in historic downtown Schwenksville.

 Pets